 Jorge Barlin was born on 23 April 1850 in Baao, Camarines Sur to Mateo Alfonso Barlin and Francisca Imperial.
 He entered the Seminario Conciliar de Nueva Caceres in 1862 and was ordained a priest in 1875.
-It had just been three years since the Gomburza were executed, and it was a time when native priests were discriminated and persecuted if they sought reform.
+It had just been three years since the Gomburza were executed, and it was a time when native priests were discriminated against and persecuted if they sought reform.

 Thanks to Barlin’s brilliance, he became a protégé of Bishop Francisco Gainza, O.P. who appointed him as capellan de solio and mayordomo of the Cathedral.

 Unfortunately, Gainza died in 1879 and was replaced by Fray Casimiro Herrero, O.S.A. who disliked indio priests.
 He sent Barlin to Siruma, Camarines Sur in 1880 and to Libog, Albay in 1883.

 Barlin accepted his remote assignments without a grudge and administered them faithfully.
 This was noticed by the next Bishop, Arsenio del Campo y Monasterio, O.S.A. who appointed him in 1887 to the town of Sorsogon.
 It became the capital of a new province of the same name in 1894, and Barlin became its vicario foraneo or a provincial spiritual administrator.

 The Philippine Revolution reached the shores of Sorsogon in 1898.
 On 20 September, before the Spanish community escaped, Governor Leandro Villamil left the finances and documents of the provincial government to his care.
 For this event, the Provincial Government of Sorsogon recognizes Barlin as its first Filipino governor.